-Publicly available information in the ABR is accessable by any member of the public via ABN LookupExternal Link, and may include historical details.
+Publicly available information in the ABR is accessible by any member of the public via ABN Lookup, and may include historical details.
 Providing this information publicly allows users to verify your core business identity for taxation and other purposes.

 The ABN Lookup web services allows any third party to integrate this information into their systems.
 The user can validate your ABN, pre-fill their own forms, or keep your ABR details current in their systems.

 The ABR also provides your publicly available information to data.gov.au.
 Third parties accessing this service may utilise the data for any purpose, including commercial use.